AstraaDev/Discord-OAuth2/README.md

 ![Repo size](https://img.shields.io/github/repo-size/AstraaDev/Discord-OAuth2.svg?label=Repo%20size&style=flat-square)

 ## Description
 This project allows you to manage user access to your Discord bot via OAuth2 authorization.
 Users must authorize the bot to join servers on their behalf.
+It provides useful commands for server management, a simple setup process, and a robust database to handle user information.

 ## Features
-- Manage user access to your server.
+- Manage user access to your server via OAuth2.
 - View and control users in the database.
-- Various commands to facilitate interaction with the bot.
+- Refresh and manage bot commands dynamically.

 ## Commands